localhostd3veloper/noobjs/README.md

 ...
 let getFunction = first();

 /* after this line, instance of first() function is popped out of the call stack */
 ...
 getFunction(); // outputs: 10;
 ```

-Theorotically it should not work as the identifier `a` needs to be outside the scope BUT when the `second()` function is returned it comes with its lexical scope as well.
+Theoretically it should not work as the identifier `a` needs to be outside the scope BUT when the `second()` function is returned it comes with its lexical scope as well.
 That's what exactly closure is.

 ## Tricky Interview Question on setTimeout and Closures